HRS0221/California-Housing-Regression-Dashboard/README.md

 # California Housing Regression Dashboard

 ## Project Overview
 This project is an advanced, interactive dashboard for California housing price prediction using linear regression and its variants.
-It features a Streamlit web app with rich visualizations, model comparison, feature engineering, explainability, and a REST API for programmatic predictions.
+It features a Streamlit web app with rich visualizations, model comparison, feature engineering, and explainability.

 ## Features
 - **Multiple Regression Models:** Linear, Polynomial, Ridge, Lasso (with hyperparameters)